CJGarciaMusic/PowerUserWorkflow/README.md

-# FinaleStreamDeck
+# PowerUserWorkflow
-All assets related to my Stream Deck work
+All assets related to my working as a Power User in music notation software